jwlei/dat110-oblig1-Network-programming/README.md

 In this task you will use the RPC layer to implement a small IoT system comprised of a controller, a (temperature) sensor, and a display.
 The controller should play the role of an RPC client while the sensor and display plays the role of RPC servers.

-The controller should regular retrieve the current temperature using a `int read()` RPC call on the sensor and then use a `void write(String str)` RPC call on the display the current temperature.
+The controller should regularly retrieve the current temperature using a `int read()` RPC call on the sensor and then use a `void write(String str)` RPC call on the display the current temperature.

 #### Controller implementation